LASC Federal School Code: 007047

 A student may repeat the same course for a third time provided the student has:

-- Received two substandard grades for the same district course;
+1. Received three substandard grades for the same District course,

-- Filed a petition specifying the course(s) to be repeated and stating the extenuating circumstances upon which the petition is based.
-“Extenuating circumstances” are verified cases of accidents, illness, or other circumstances beyond the control of the student;
+2. Filed a petition that states the extenuating circumstances are the basis for the petition for the third repeat.
+“Extenuating circumstances” are verified cases of accidents, illness, military service, or other circumstances beyond the control of the student.

 Course Repetition: Special Circumstances

-Repetition of courses for which substandard work (less than “C”) has not been recorded shall be permitted only upon advance petition of the student and with written permission of the College President or designee based on a finding that circumstances exist which justify such repetition.
+Repetition of courses for which substandard work has not been recorded shall be permitted only upon advance petition of the student and with the written permission of the LASC President or designee based on a finding that circumstances exist which justify such repetition.
 In such repetition under special circumstances, the student’s permanent academic record shall be annotated in such a manner that all work remains legible.
-Grades awarded for repetition under special circumstances shall not be counted in calculating a student’s grade-point average.
+Grades awarded for repetition under special circumstances shall not be counted in calculating a student’s grade point average.

 Los Angeles Southwest College has a full array of Title IV programs and California State Programs.
 Financial assistance may include grants, loans, federal work-study, LASC Foundation scholarships, as well as privately supported scholarships.

-Prospective or enrolled students who have questions about obtaining financial aid should call the Los Angeles Southwest College Financial Aid Office at 323-241-5338.
+Prospective or enrolled students who have questions about obtaining financial aid should call Los Angeles Southwest College's Financial Aid Office at 323-241-5338.
 For information about office hours, visit the Financial Aid Office website.

 To receive Federal and most State financial aid, an applicant must: